 At the end of each Instructor Manual, any supplemental materials are included.
 These materials include the evidence base for each of the Fundamentals modules and any exercise handouts/worksheets associated with a given module.

-The DVD also provides users with all videos from the curriculum, as well as some additional videos that can be used to customize training.
+The website also provides users with all videos from the curriculum, as well as some additional videos that can be used to customize training.
 Most video vignettes are provided in pairs that include one version that depicts an "opportunity" for improvement and one that depicts a teamwork "success."
 Shorter video clips are also available to highlight the use of specific TeamSTEPPS tools and strategies.
 As noted previously, a matrix of the available video vignettes by TeamSTEPPS skill is provided in Appendix B.